-Performance and ritual have always played an essential role in my work as space takes on significance through actions performed in it.
-During a series of projects in Newfoundland I began developing a closer connection with the spirits of nature and began cultivating an interest in Shamanism, which has become an important focus in my life and is intimately connected to my work.
+Performance and ritual also play an essential role in my work.
+Often, I use my own body in addition to what I find at a specific site, and the space takes on significance through the actions performed in it.
+During a project in Newfoundland I began developing a closer connection with the spirits of nature and started to cultivate an interest in Shamanism, which has become an important focus in my life and is inextricable from my work.

 Another on-going concern I address in my work is the global phenomena of desertification.
 I am intrigued by deserts, as they are the most pure and magical landscapes on the planet.
 In a world where every possible resource is squeezed to its limits, human beings do not seem able of finding many ways to exploit desert lands, and they are left pure and almost untouched by human civilization.

 Much of my work is created in the deserts of the American West, even though I am based in New York City.
 This dichotomy fuels my practice, and both places provide me with endless and disparate stimuli.
 I am able to work in incredibly isolated locales thanks to an Airstream trailer which becomes my traveling studio and hermitage for weeks at a time.
 When I find a site, I meditate with it, and after time I begin to work.
 My practice is a way of exploring solitude, and of becoming completely immersed in and with the land.